 For more information on the improvements we’re making to Island Line, head to southwesternrailway.com/islandupgrade

-Mark Hopwood, Managing Director of South Western Railway said
+Mark Hopwood, Managing Director of South Western Railway said:

+"Island Line customers are going to notice a real improvement with the introduction of this new fleet, improving journeys for the future.
 The Class 483s have proven to be the workhorse of the railway, but these newer trains will help modernise the rail experience on the Isle of Wight for years to come.

 "This is the first major step towards a better railway for the island, and we are now only a matter of months away before the trains enter service."